digitalmethodsinitiative/4cat/datasources/telegram/DESCRIPTION.md

 The Telegram data source collects messages from channels or groups.
 You can optionally only collect messages within a given date range, or only a given amount of messages per channel/group.

 Note that due to how Telegram works, you need to know what channels or groups you want to collect data from before you collect it; you cannot search by keyword as you can for some other platforms.
+You can, however, use the search function in the Telegram app to find groups and channels, and then collect messages from the ones you find with 4CAT.

-Telegram data is collected via Telegram's [official API](https://core.telegram.org/).
+Telegram data is collected via Telegram's [official API](https://core.telegram.org/) via the [MTProto](https://core.telegram.org/mtproto) protocol.
 This is done using the [Telethon library](https://docs.telethon.dev/) for Python.
 Everything that happens in a channel or group within the parameters is collected, though "actions" (such as someone joining or leaving a channel) are ignored.
 The resulting dataset then comprises messages from users and their metadata.

 ### Data format
 Messages are saved as JSON objects, combined in one [NDJSON](http://ndjson.org/) file.
 For each message, the object collected with Telethon is mapped to JSON.
-For each message, a lot of information is included, more than can be explained here.
+A lot of information is included per message, more than can be explained here.
 The data is roughly congruent with [this documentation](https://docs.telethon.dev/en/stable/modules/custom.html#telethon.tl.custom.message.Message).
 Most metadata you may be interested in is included or can be derived from the included data.